- Communications automation

 The basics of automating communications

 Repeat meeting reminders can be set up for team catch-ups or progress-update calls with clients.
-You send it out once, people accept once and it pops up in their calendar regularly.
+You send it out once, people accept it once and it pops up in their calendar regularly.
 No messy back and forth every time.

 Shared calendars mean people know when their colleagues are free for a chat or working flat-out to prepare for a client presentation.
 Google Apps calendar or Office 365 calendars, since they’re hosted in the cloud, are shareable and kept constantly up-to-date as long as there is internet access.
 (Just, FYI, Turbine syncs with your calendar to update any time off too).